 There are two primary types of gold markets, the Over the Counter market (OTC) where physical gold bullion is traded, and the gold futures market, which trades paper gold or derivatives.
 Despite the differences between gold exchanges and the OTC market, the two markets are closely interlinked, and together, contribute to the price discovery of gold.

 The largest gold markets in the world in order of size are the London OTC, The Comex Futures Exchange, The Shanghai Gold Exchange, and Shanghai Gold Futures Exchange.
-Together, these four markets account for about 90% of all trade in gold.
+Together, these four markets account for about 90% of all trade in wholesale gold.
+Investment grade gold products are made available for sale to the investing public through thousand of gold brokers around the World.

 Other important gold markets are located in Zurich, Singapore, Dubai, Istanbul, Sydney, Tokyo, and Malaysia.